Session 3 - Module A: Advanced Orchestration Patterns¶

 workflow_context = state.get("workflow_context", {})

-# Analyze current workflow state to determine agent needs
+# Analyze current workflow state to determine data processing agent needs

 created_agents = []